 3RD SCHOOLHOUSE – the ADOBE LYNNE SCHOOL, 1866

-In 1866 the third school was built on 2nd Street back at the site of the old Bingham schoolhouse.
+In 1867 the people knew that the future railroad tracks would replace Mill Creek Lane, so the Mill Creek school house was no longer in a suitable location.
+A new school was built on 2nd Street back at the site of the old Bingham schoolhouse.
 It was much larger than the Mill Creek school and was made of adobe, located a half-mile west of Five Points on today’s NE corner of 2nd and Lynne School Lane.
 It was built by taxation and served for school, church and all public purposes.
-This improved building was named Lynne School (it was the first of 3 Lynne Schools).
+This improved building was named Lynne School.
 “It was an adobe school with one big room.
 The hats and coats were hung on the walls.
 It didn’t have a fireplace but a tall iron stove.The room was plastered and whitewashed and had a shingle roof.”
 The school was the hub of activity for the settlement, and many houses were clustered near by.
 Mary Maxham built a stylish house next to the school at today’s 214 W. 2nd for her convenience of attending socials and church meetings.

 Sam Gates’ unmarried daughter, Nancy Jane, was seventeen in July 1868 when she started “keeping school” in the subscription school on 2nd Street with 34 scholars in the “Lynne 10 District”.
 On September 22, 1868, she recorded in her journal: